 Babies and Balance

-Developing balance in babies is an important and fundamental part of growing up.
-An awareness of balance develops early in the womb, with a baby having a sense of whether its head is up or down.
-This is especially apparent at the end of the pregnancy when the baby's head ideally turns down to engage in the pelvis before delivery.
+Balance is a fundamental part of a baby’s development.
+Even in the womb, a baby needs to know whether its head is up or down.
+This is especially important during birth, when a baby's head ideally turns down to engage in the pelvis before delivery.

 Make An Appointment